yuwenchen31/relationship_modeling/README.md

 ### Used in ARM.py
 - `large_model_input_gs1.pkl` - 21,98 GB.
 It can be downloaded [here](https://drive.google.com/file/d/1NVzG8RwEKiyk-dMIFUOicELLEQhMAFh8/view).
 This link is from LARN paper.
 - `larn_data_smaller.pt` - 11,45 GB.
 The same contents as `large_model_input_gs.pkl` but the data type is 32-bit.
 You can chhose to use this one or the previous one (which might depend on how much memory you have).
+- `embeddings*` - topic embeddings.
+They are included in this repository under the folder `/ARM/Topic/`.

 ### Used in TemporalTrend.py
 - `target_word_ix_counter.pk` - 234KB.
 Counts of each unique word in the corpus.